 - If you have a complaint about your student loan servicer, visit the student loan servicer complaints pageto determine how to address your issue directly with your servicer or the U.S. Department of Education, and how to file a complaint with the Ombudsman.

 - Read the Maryland Student Loan Borrower’s Bill of Rights.

 - Access the Ombudsman’s Student Loan Educational Curriculum and additional educational resources.

 - Listen to the Ombudsman’s interview on WYPR (January 20, 2022).

 - Download our Student Loan Ombudsman brochure

 - Download the current Student Loan Ombudsman Annual Report to learn about the activities of the Ombudsman and the environment of student loan servicing nationally and in Maryland.
-See the About Us page for Student Loan Ombudsman Reports from prior years.
+See the Publications page for Student Loan Ombudsman Reports from prior years.